JonatasViscaino/smart-brain/README.md

 Feedbacks are more than welcome! 😄

 # Functionality
-In the input field, the user will either:
+First of all the user needs to login or register to the website.

+Once login:
-- copy and paste the URL of their picture, or
+- copy and paste the URL of their picture and the app will recognize the face of one person at the image.
-- browse their pictures in their local folders.
-The user can also subscribe with their email and a password.
-Doing so, they will be able to keep track of their successful face detections.

 # Stack
 The app consumes Clarifai API for face detection.

-Backend: Node.js, Express, Postgresql database, bycript.
+Backend: Node.js, Express, Postgresql, bycript.
 Frontend: React, CSS